traffic-refinery/traffic-refinery.github.io/offline.md

 # Running Traffic Refinery Offline (pcap)

 `Traffic Refinery` can also be run on pcap files that have previously been captured.
-We currently support this by essentially replaying the pcap using `tcpreplay`.
-Below is an example to run in a Docker container.
-Note that the mounted directory is where the configuration file and output files will be searched for / stored.
-In this case, the Docker image would use /out, which would be a mount to a directory on the host.
+We currently support this by replaying the pcap using `tcpreplay`.
+Below is an example to run replay mode in a Docker container.
+Note that the mounted directory is where the configuration file and output files will be searched for and stored.
+In this case, the Docker image would use `/out`, which would be a mount to a directory on the host.

 ```